DuelingGroks/UAP-Gerb-Video-Database/UAPGerb/07 Gerbs UAP Video Analyses/17 The 1953 Kingman UFO Crash.md

 His job was to measure blast effects on various types of buildings constructed for the tests.

 On May 20th, 1953, Fitz spent most of the day at [[Frenchman Flat]].
-Doctor [[Ed Doll?]] telephoned Werner that evening he would be doing a special job the following day, joined by 15 other AEC specialists.
+Doctor [[Edward B. Doll|Ed Doll]] telephoned Werner that evening he would be doing a special job the following day, joined by 15 other AEC specialists.

 00;02;56;25 - 00;03;22;06
-Unknown
+Gerb
-Werner reported to Indian Springs Air Force Base.
+Werner reported to [[Indian Springs Air Force Base]].
 There he was put on a plane to Phoenix with all of his valuables left in the custody of the military police, and eventually placed on a bus with blacked out windows.

 During the four hour ride, an Air Force colonel told the personnel a super secret Air Force vehicle had crashed and these specialists were sent into investigate their specialty and there's only.